 Below you will find a free crochet pattern for the Coco Crochet Slouchy Hat.
 A combination of simple stitches gives the hat great texture and a unique design.
-The hat is first constructed as a rectangle – there is no working in the round!
+The hat is first constructed as a rectangle – there is no working in the round.
+If you have been wanting to crochet a slouchy hat, this is a great place to start!

 Do you know what the great thing about making your own stuff is?